JoelJeffrey/elderscrollslegends/README.md

 ## Description

-This is my version of a small card collection application using the Elder Scrolls Legends third party public API
+This is my version of a small card collection application using the Elder Scrolls Legends third party public API.

+Improvements to make:

+1. Debounce when a user is typing in a name to search
+2. progressively load images better than just `loading="lazy"`

 ## Available Scripts